County Guide

 Searching by name and community in Prince George's County

 Bowie, College Park, Hyattsville, Laurel, and Greenbelt all confirm Prince George's County.
-For College Park, treat the address as a historical anchor and verify current residency before pulling records.
-For Hyattsville and Mount Rainier, extend to DC Superior Court alongside Maryland Case Search.
-For Laurel, confirm county by ZIP code before routing records requests.
-Our name-based search guide covers the initial identity step.
+For College Park, verify address currency before pulling records.
+For Hyattsville and Mount Rainier, extend to DC Superior Court.
+For Laurel, confirm county by ZIP code before routing.
+See our name-and-city guide.

 Searching for a former UMD student